CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/on-premise/grafana/upgrade-promtail.md

 1. Log in to the application server.
 1. Run Windows PowerShell as Administrator.
-1. Change the directory to the folder where Promtail is running from, e.g. `CD C:\Promtail`.
+1. Change the directory to the folder where Promtail is running from, e.g. `cd C:\Promtail`.
 1. Remove the current Promtail installation by executing the following command:

     ``` powershell